viash-io/viashpy/README.md

 Various tools and utilities to interact with [viash](https://viash.io/) using python.

 # Installation
-Before installing, it is recommended to create a virtual environment first.
-Learn more about virtual environments [here](https://docs.python.org/3/tutorial/venv.html).
-To install this software, you can do so from the python package index (PyPI)](https://pypi.org/) using `pip`.
+To install pyviash, you can do so from the python package index [PyPI](https://pypi.org/) using `pip`.

 ```bash
 pip install viash